May 18, 2016 seemed just like any other day.

 What is really important?

-The real question is – how solid is the foundation I’ve been building my life on?
+The real question is – how solid is the foundation under the ‘rug’?
+What have I been building my life on?

 If you’ve experienced a tragedy in your life, you have had no choice – you had to answer these questions.
-All of the people who have been seriously affected by the recent hurricanes have had to answer these questions.
+All of the people who love someone whose name is on the National Peace Officer Memorial in Washington, DC (below) have had to answer these questions.

 I have had to answer these questions.

 The good news is that my foundation held.
-It didn’t crack – it never even shook.
+It didn’t crack – it never shook.

 My life is built on a relationship with my Father God who was and is and will always be.
-He never leaves my side and he gives me motivation to get up every morning.
+He never leaves my side.
+He fills my soul with his perfect love, giving me peace and strength for each day of this very tough journey of surviving the death of a child.

-God has won the war that is being waged here on earth.
-It is finished.
+God has already won the war that is being waged here on earth.
+We know how this story ends.

 But I still have a purpose to complete – a piece of his plan to accomplish.
 And then he will take me home – where Davey is.